Mark Cuban Net Worth

 In 1995, Cuban, Chris Jaeb, and Todd Wagner started Audionet.
 All three were alumnus of Indiana University and the company combined their mutual interest in Indiana Hoosier basketball and webcasting.
 With just one server and an ISDN line, the company became Broadcast.com in 1998.
 By 1999, the company had grown to 330 employees and $13.5 million in revenue.
 In 1999, Broadcast.com launched the first live-streamed Victoria's Secret Fashion show.
 That same year, the company was acquired by Yahoo! for $5.7 billion in Yahoo! stock.

-Shark Tank: Mark has been one of the main hosts of Shark Tank since season two.
-The top three deal Cuban has made on "Shark Tank" all saw him investing at least $1 million.
+Mark has been one of the main hosts of Shark Tank since season two.
+The top three deals Cuban has made on "Shark Tank" all saw him investing at least $1 million.
 Those deals are Ten Thirty-One Productions, Rugged Maniac Obstacle Race, and BeatBox Beverages.
 The ratings for Shark Tank have increased since Cuban joined the show in 2011.
 Additionally, "Shark Tank" has won three Primetime Emmy Awards for Outstanding Structured Reality Program while Cuban has been a part of it.
-As of 2018, Cuban was the second richest of all Sharks to appear on the show.

 His paternal grandfather changed the family's last name from Chabenisky to Cuban after his family emigrated from Russia through Ellis Island.

 In September 2002, Cuban married Tiffany Stewart in a private ceremony in Barbados.
 They have two daughters: one born in 2003, the other born in 2006, and a son born in 2010.

 In 2003, Cuban founded the Fallen Patriot Fund to help families of U.S. military personnel killed or injured during the Iraq War.